Free Printable: Low Carb & Keto Food ListGet It Now

-Click on the times in the instructions below to start a kitchen timer while you cook.
+Tap on the times in the instructions below to start a kitchen timer while you cook.

-- Fold in the avocado right before serving.
+Fold in the avocado right before serving.

 Serving size: 3/4 cup

 Want to save this recipe?Save This Recipe Now

 © Copyright Maya Krampf for Wholesome Yum.
-Please DO NOT COPY/PASTE recipe instructions to social media or websites.
+Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link with photo instead. 🙂